TobbeLino/GoxTradingBotTobli/README.md

  * Possibility to disable actual trading (the bot does everything, except the actual trading).
 Good for testing if e.g. a changed sample interval will cause a trend switch and would trigger an immediate trade.

  * Show chart with price and EMA-values

+ * Caching trade data to avoid hammering of MtGox and faster loading

+ * Option to always start the bot in "disabled" mode to avoid instant accidental trading with "bad" settings from last run.